YuanruiZJU/TSE-Valid-Bug/recognizing-technical-information.md

 **JavaScript Stack Trace:**
 * `r'^[\s]*[\S]+@[\S]+\.js:[\d]+'`

 2. We identify whether an attachment contains stack traces by directly checking whether the description of the attachment contains the word `"trace"`.
-We ignore case when matching the word in the description of bug report.

 ### Steps to Reproduce